Notre Dame Fighting Irish vs USC Trojans College Football Rivalry

 What is the Jeweled Shillelagh?

 The Jeweled Shillelagh is a trophy exchanged between the Notre Dame and USC teams each year, depending upon who wins their annual matchups.
 A shillelagh (pronounced “shuh-LAY-lee”) is an ancient form of war club used by Gaelic warriors, the ancestors of the Irish People, whom Notre Dame is named after.
-The Jeweled Shillelagh is a foot-long club adorned with various medallions: ruby-encrusted Trojan heads are marked with the years and game scores of each of USC’s victories over Notre Dame, while Notre Dame’s victories over USC are marked by emerald-adorned shamrocks.
+The Jeweled Shillelagh is a foot-long club adorned with various medallions: ruby-covered Trojan heads are marked with the years and game scores of each of USC’s victories over Notre Dame, while Notre Dame’s victories over USC are marked by emerald-covered shamrocks.
 After each annual game between the two teams, the winning school earns the right to keep the shillelagh for the following year.